-Heather Markel is a Culture Transition Specialist, helping expats, professionals, and trailing spouses to learn to feel at home anywhere in the world.
-Though she's a New York Native and current resident, she's had more than a small dose of travel bug, and is readily sharing her knowledge to help others transition culturally after relocating.
+Heather Markel is a culture transition specialist, helping expats, professionals, and trailing spouses to learn to feel at home anywhere in the world.
+Though she's a New York Native and current resident, she's had more than a small dose of the travel bug and is readily sharing her knowledge to help others transition culturally after relocating.
 She's had the pleasure of living, working, and studying in France, England, Switzerland, Italy and Washington, DC, as well as the fortune to travel much of the world and experience culture transition first-hand.

 Q: Where are you originally from?